|

 Personalized Place Settings

-Place settings become part of the decor.
-For fall wedding table decor, consider handwritten name cards tucked into mini pumpkins, sprigs of rosemary tied with twine, or wax seals pressed on kraft paper.
-Use neutral ceramic plates paired with darker napkins for contrast.
-A personal touch at each setting makes the table feel curated rather than staged.
+Place settings can be both decorative and meaningful.
+Use handwritten name cards tucked into mini pumpkins, sprigs of rosemary tied with twine, or wax seals on kraft paper.
+Neutral ceramic plates paired with darker napkins provide contrast.
+A thoughtful touch at each seat elevates the overall tablescape from staged to curated.

 Nature’s Touch with Leaves and Branches